10 Signs You Are an Omega Male

 6. You’re close-minded

-An omega male trait that is often discussed is their close-mindedness.
-They tend to believe that they are the best or have the most knowledge about specific issues, disregarding other people’s opinions.
+An omega male trait that is often discussed is close-mindedness.
+They tend to believe they are the best or have the most knowledge about specific issues, disregarding other people’s opinions.

-If you think you can be close-minded sometimes, there’s a good chance you’re not only ticking other people off but that you also have an extremely narrow view of the world that can get in your way of being successful or accomplished.
+If you think you can be close-minded sometimes, there’s a good chance you’re not only ticking other people off but also having an extremely narrow view of the world that can get in your way of being successful or accomplished.

 7. You play the devil’s advocate